 These are often the rules that financial service providers must adhere to.
 While some laws and security measures can restrict or even eliminate transgression of these policies, there are often loopholes that shady individuals can go through.
 However, more ethical and professional individuals tend to not abuse these exceptions even if it presents itself.
 Being caught performing such acts may not only be illegal, but would seriously ruin the reputation of an individual or the company that the individual represents.

 There are many reasons by which professionals can break these set rules of ethics, the most common of which is greed.
 Everyone can be tempted with money and financial gains, but true professionals will not be tempted by these, but would much rather do things in the more ethical manner.
-While there are really no set rules as to how investment companies, insurance companies (read more: life insurance agent job description), or stock brokerages should operate except those mandated by law, it is good to know that most companies do have unwritten rules about these types of practices, and would strictly reprimand or even terminate people who are caught doing such acts.
+While there are really no set rules as to how investment companies, insurance companies, or stock brokerages should operate except those mandated by law, it is good to know that most companies do have unwritten rules about these types of practices, and would strictly reprimand or even terminate people who are caught doing such acts.

 With this in mind, clients should also be always vigilant when it comes to helping uphold these standards.
 Whether you are in business administration career as a manager or top executive managing day to day operations, or a middle aged employee looking for good investments, a good retirement plan, insurance, or solid financial planning, you must always stay ever vigilant in making sure that your money, and the decisions that would make you either lose or earn money, is in capable, competent, and trustworthy hands.